Ding-Lyu/COMPSCI_732/README.md

 The version in main does not include the search bar function, and the latest version has not been tested due to time issues, so we cannot take a risk of having bug by merging it into main.
 We recommend downloading and viewing our latest version in ENYULIU Brunch as well

+<b>Register:(Just to remind)</b>
+To register a new account, the website is required for a special character in your password.
+The special character has to be '@'.